Key takeaways

 TIP

 The AI Assistant supports OpenAI, Anthropic, Azure OpenAI, and any OpenAI-compatible endpoint.
 Configure in Preferences > AI Assistant with your API key.
 Keys are encrypted and stored locally.
+Microsoft 365 Copilot and GitHub Copilot licenses can't be used with the Tabular Editor AI Assistant, as these are products and don't expose publicly available endpoints.

 What can the AI Assistant do?